ERP - A Total Business Management System

 “In the postmodern ERP world, the legacy ERP suite is deconstructed into a more [loose] set of integrated business functions.
 The pieces make up the whole, rather than the whole (or suite) comprising the pieces.” - Gartner

 ERP used to be seen as a software solution reserved for large Enterprise Companies (hence the name).
 Its now become a more affordable option and is being adopted by many smaller businesses in all sectors across the globe.

-Its particularly being embraced by Merchants, Wholesalers, Distributors, Engineers and Retailers due to its vast functionality and tight inventory management features.
+It's particularly being embraced by Merchants, Wholesalers, Distributors and Retailers due to its vast functionality and tight inventory management features.